19 January 2019

 supported not least by its missing in Weigel’s Art Stock Catalog, sections I-XXVIII (1838-1857) comprising far above 20,000 plates still closer to the time.

-And shrouded in mystery in regard of the source painting:
+shrouded in mystery the authorship of the painting:

 “ John Boydell excudit …